javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/06-prototype-methods/article.md

 alert(obj); // Error (no toString)
 ```

 ...But that's usually fine for associative arrays.
-If needed, we can add a `toString` of our own.

 Please note that most object-related methods are `Object.something(...)`, like `Object.keys(obj)` -- they are not in the prototype, so they will keep working on such objects: